GeorgeMC2610/GeorgeMC2610/README.md

 ### Hi there!
 I'm George. 👋

 ## About me:
-- 🎓 4th Year Student in Department of Informatics, University of Piraeus.
+- 🎓 5th Year Student in Department of Informatics, University of Piraeus.
 - 💻 Passionate for Application/Software development and coding.
-- ⭐ I really like Object-Oriented Programming.
-Most of my projects are written in OOP languages, such as C# and Python.
-- 👾 Willing to learn about Game Development.
-- 🤝 Willing to collaborate on open-source projects.
+- 🔧 Backend Developer with experience in MVC architecture.
+- 📱 Mobile App Developer with experience in Android Studio (Currently my Thesis).

 <br>

-## Currently working on:
-- 🎮 Video Game Projects
-- 📱 Android Application Development
+## Have worked with:
+- 🖥️ ASP.NET (Web/Desktop applications)
-- 🌐 MVC Web Applications
+- 🌐 Ruby on Rails
-- 🔉 Voice and Audio Signal Processing.
-- 📝 My Thesis, which is based on Game Development.
+- 📲 Android Studio
+- 🎮 Unity 3D
+- 🔗 Version Control Systems

 <br>